 Other than counting the number of attendees, and who signed up to attend each seminar, live events are difficult to produce any kind of usable data.

-A virtual event can give you the opportunity to gather data you wouldn’t have been able to before, data like:
+A virtual event can give you the opportunity to gather data you wouldn’t have been able to before, like:

 At a virtual conference, the barriers to entry are broken and you drastically improve your reach.